mQuvée

 - Ambient humidity: In very humid rooms, some condensation is normal.
 Improve room ventilation or use a dehumidifier.

 - Door heater (if equipped): If the glass is unusually cold and fogs heavily, the door heater may have failed.
-This requires testing and replacement by a technician.
+This requires testing and replacement by a qualified technician.

 Advertisements